RickyyTseng/CS3110/README.md

 Contributions:
 --------------
-Ricky - Main calculator code
+Ricky - Main NFA code

-Mathew - NFA using JFLAP
+Mathew - NFA using JFLAP and helped with code

 Cj - Readme and helped with NFA design